OrbicCode/Portfolio/portfolio/Plan+Ideas.md

     - adjust hover times
     - fix navigation to scroll to section
     - convert to NavLink
+    - change logo into link to home page

 - About
     - max-width on text ✅